 This can be a huge investment but can bring bigger returns than you are incurring now and give the high neck eCommerce competition.

-15. Create a Custom Package
+15. Create Custom Packaging

 If you are really looking forward to beating the eCommerce competition, then this last tip can really revitalize your planning with just a small change.
 We recommend not just sending a simple packet with the product inside.
 Create a nice looking, attractive package with a referral code inside that your customer can recommend their loved ones or a coupon inside for future purchases to give them a reason to come back.